 On that day, thousands of magpies will fly there and create a bridge using their wings for this beloved couple.

-Afterwards, this day became the representative of strong and eternal love.
+Afterward, this day became the representative of strong and eternal love.

-Women also would hold knitting and weaving contest, trying to improve their skills, and to learn from the best.
+Women also would hold knitting and weaving contest, trying to improve their skills and to learn from the best.